pip-services/pip-services-docs/content/en/python/commons/convert/boolean_converter.md

 linkTitle: "BooleanConverter"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Converts arbitrary values to boolean values using extended conversion rules.
+    The BooleanConverter class allows you to convert different values to boolean values using extended conversion rules.

 ---

 ### Description

-The BooleanConverter class allows you to convert different values to boolean values, according to the following rules:
+The BooleanConverter class allows you to convert different values to boolean values using the following rules:

 - Numbers: <>0 are true, =0 are false